azizanhaniff/learning-jax-rs/README.md

 # Java RESTful API (JAX-RS) using Jersey 2.0

 A program sample for JAX-RS using Jersey 2.0 with implementation of CORS included.

-This program was not developed using Maven, although recommended by Jersey to do so.
+This program is not using Maven.

+This project was developed with
+1. Eclipse IDE for Enterprise Java Developers, Version 2020-03</strong>
+2. <strong>Tomcat 9</strong>
+3. <strong>JDK 8u131</strong>

 ## Getting Started